-With reference to several existing scenarios published by the International Energy Agency (IEA) and the Intergovernmental Panel on Climate Change (IPCC),1 we the end of the 21st century will be kept below 2°C above pre-industrial levels

-1 The IPCC was created in 1988 by the World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP).
-2 Scenario assuming that countries around the world will take stricter policies and systems and that the increase in global average temperature at assumed two worlds in the scenario analysis, the below 2°C scenario2 and the 4°C scenario.3 The former scenario assumes the world with apparent transition impacts, and the latter scenario assumes the world with apparent physical impacts.
+With reference to several existing scenarios published by the International Energy Agency (IEA) and the Intergovernmental Panel on Climate Change (IPCC),\1 we assumed two worlds in the scenario analysis, the below 2°C scenario\2 and the 4°C scenario.\3 The former scenario assumes the world with apparent transition impacts, and the latter scenario assumes the world with apparent physical impacts.
 The next page shows the landscape surrounding Futaba based on the scenarios, the risks and opportunities that could significantly impact Futaba, and measures against the risks and for the opportunities.

-3 Scenario assuming that countries around the world will not introduce additional policies and systems and that the global average temperature will rise 4°C or so above pre-industrial levels by the end of the 21st century
+- \1 The IPCC was created in 1988 by the World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP). \2 Scenario assuming that countries around the world will take stricter policies and systems and that the increase in global average temperature at the end of the 21st century will be kept below 2°C above pre-industrial levels - \3 Scenario assuming that countries around the world will not introduce additional policies and systems and that the global average temperature will rise 4°C or so above pre-industrial levels by the end of the 21st century